JellyTheTitan/Blackjack/README.md

 - Download the latest Python installer [here](python.org/downloads).
 - Create an account (if you don't already have one) and run it on [Replit](replit.com/~).

+## P.S...
+You might cringe at the code, as I made it over a year ago when I didn't understand the concept of efficiency.